vpenso/scripts/docs/code/rust/variables.md

 > instances.
 With smaller data structures, creating new instances and writing in
 > a more functional programming style may be easier to think through, so lower
 > performance might be a worthwhile penalty for gaining that clarity.

+## Static

+Global `static` variable can be mutable, and represent a memory address:

+> ...primary use cases are global locks, global atomic counters, interfacing
+> with legacy C libraries, and embedded programming.

+* Requires `unsafe` block for use
+* Stored in a dedicated section (BSS) in binary